Afghanistan: German airlift from Kabul picks up speed | DW | 19.08.2021

 The German military has ramped up evacuation efforts and has managed to help hundreds of people escape the dire situation in Kabul, Afghanistan.

-Around 500 people landed in Frankfurt early on Thursday on two chartered flights.
+Around 500 people landed in Frankfurt early on Thursday on two chartered flights from Lufthansa and Uzbekistan Airways

 Those who have been lucky enough to make it out of Kabul have described harrowing scenes.